Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-U.S. equities were higher on Thursday as the preliminary reading of durable goods orders for March increased significantly more than expected, rising 9.2% month-over-month (MoM).
-Existing home sales experienced a decline of 5.9% in March.
-Meanwhile, initial jobless claims rose, though continuing claims declined.
-The Dow was up 1.2%, while the tech-heavy Nasdaq Composite rose 2.7%.
-The S&P 500 increased 2.0% with 10 of 11 sectors finishing in positive territory.
-The Information Technology sector was the top performer, rising 3.5%, while the Consumer Staples sector was the bottom performer, falling 1.0%.
+U.S. equities were mixed on Thursday as retail sales for April increased slightly month-over-month (MOM) while industrial production remained unchanged contrary to anticipated growth.
+Meanwhile, the headline Producer Price Index for April dropped MOM against predictions of an uptick and cooled more than projected year-over-year (YOY).
+Initial jobless claims rose more than forecasted while continuing claims rose less than expected.
+The Dow was up 0.7%, while the tech-heavy Nasdaq Composite fell 0.2%.
+The S&P 500 increased 0.4% with eight of 11 sectors finishing in positive territory.
+The Utilities sector was the top performer, rising 2.1%, while the Consumer Discretionary sector was the bottom performer, falling 0.7%.

-Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.9% lower at $62.22/barrel driven by surplus-related unease.
+Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.1% higher at $61.70/barrel as concerns over oversupply were roughly balanced by optimism over trade developments.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.